loresclement/react-native-customizable-chat/README.md

 Lightweight and easy chat view for your react native chat apps

+the package is still in development, it's possible that breaking changes appear often

 ## Features

 - 🖌 FULLY customizable.
 Each component is customizable and replaceable<br>